 Interviews are not required for admission consideration and will not be factored into the Admissions Committee’s final decision regarding your application.
 St. Thomas Law encourages you to visit our community.
 Individual appointments and group informational sessions are scheduled throughout the year.
 To schedule a visit, please contact us via email at firstname.lastname@example.org or you may call us at (305) 623-2310.

-Foreign transcripts must be submitted to a member of the National Association of Credential Evaluation Services (NACES) or to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
-To view a list of NACES approved agencies visit www.NACES.org or call the Office of Admissions and Financial Aid at (305) 623-2310.
+Foreign transcripts must be submitted to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
 For the Credential Assembly Service of the Law School Admission Council visit http://www.lsac.org/jd/applying-to-law-school/cas.

 Candidates for whom English is not their first language must take the Test of English as a Foreign language.
 Information on the TOEFL may be found at www.ets.org/toefl.Scores must be sent directly to the Office of Admissions.
 Candidates who receive a 150 LSAT score or better may request a waiver of the TOEFL examination from the Office of Admissions.